DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Effects of ingenol mebutate gel used for facial actinic keratoses

 There are no adequate and well-controlled studies of ingenol mebutate gel in pregnant women.
 Ingenol mebutate gel should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 The safety and effectiveness of ingenol mebutate gel have not been established in patients less than 18 years of age, but actinic keratoses are not generally seen in children.

-A case report described resolution of a keloid following treatment with 0.05% ingenol mebutate gel daily for 2 days.
+A case report described the resolution of a keloid following treatment with 0.05% ingenol mebutate gel daily for two days.